abtinshahidi/abtinshahidi.github.io/notebooks/week2.md

 ### **Perfect!!**

- Now that we have our guassian function let's start doing some estimation!
+ Now that we have our Gaussian function let's start doing some estimation!

 <hr>